CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 ### cirros
 This is a really small image which can be used to boot instance really fast.
 This can be useful to doing tests in Pouta, like does the network work or how fast can one launch an instances.
-You should not use these for long times and you should always delete the instance when you don't need it anymore.
-There are very little reason for using this image and if you are unsure CentOS and Ubuntu are 98% of the time a better choice.
+You should not use this for persistent VMs, and you should always delete the instance when you are done with testing.
+There is very little reason for end-users using this image and if you are unsure, CentOS and Ubuntu are a better choice 99% of the time.

 ### Ubuntu-14.04
-Ubuntu-14.04 has been end of life for some time we have not gotten around to remove it since we have not noticed since we are usually only using CentOS-7.
+Ubuntu-14.04 has been at End of Standard Support for some time and will go EOL in 2022.
+We recommend to use newer Ubuntu images.

 ### Fedora-Atomic-25
 You probably don't want to use this if you are not sure.
 We will most likely